superterran/scanner/README.md

 $ make selenium-start-docker
 $ bin/scanner scan
 ```

+## ClamAV

+If detected, this scanner will pipe each asset through clamav.
+You should install clamav.

 ### Quick Scan

 You can run the scanner against any url with the default settings with `bin/scanner scan:url example.com`